warbacon/zunder-zsh/README.md

    ./run.sh
    ```

-3. Follow the script's configuration.
+3. Follow the script setup.

 ## Troubleshooting
 Zunder is under constant development, so errors may occur.
 I suggest you open an issue and **I'll help you as fast as I can**.